apache/calcite/doc/HOWTO.md

 * Make sure build and tests succeed, including with -Doptiq.test.db={mysql,hsqldb}, -Doptiq.test.slow=true, -Doptiq.test.mongodb=true, -Doptiq.test.splunk=true.
+* Trigger a
+  <a href="https://scan.coverity.com/projects/2966">Coverity scan</a>
+  by merging the latest code into the `julianhyde/coverity_scan` branch, and when it completes, make sure that there are no important issues.
 * Make sure that
   <a href="https://issues.apache.org/jira/issues/?jql=project%20%3D%20OPTIQ%20AND%20status%20%3D%20Resolved">
   every "resolved" JIRA case</a> (including duplicates) has